 Carefully consider pregnancy

 If your desire for unchanged breast appearance is greater than growing your family, consider avoiding getting pregnant.
-Studies show that the more pregnancies a woman has, the more likely she will experience saggy breasts.

 Try a pectoral muscle workout